 Application to waive draft master plan

 The Policy identifies master plan requirements for certain development in the coastal zone.
-An application can be made to the Minister for Planning & Infrastructure to waive the need to draft a master plan under clause 18 of SEPP 71.
-The application form below can be lodged at your local Department of Planning and Infrastructure office.
+An application can be made to the Minister for Planning to waive the need to draft a master plan under clause 18 of SEPP 71.
+The application form below can be lodged at your local Department of Planning & Environment office.

 Application form to waive draft master plan

 Comprehensive Coastal Assessment (CCA)